Mayank-Prakash-Sharma18/math-english/content/english-beginner/determiners/types-of-determiners.md

 That is, Demonstrative Pronouns: this, that, these, those

-Specific determiners - They are used to point some specific noun within a sentence.
+They are Specific determiners.
+They are used to point some specific noun within a sentence.

 They specify the distance of something in space or time in relation to the speaker.